eitanturok/eitanturok.github.io/_drafts/2024-01-09-faster-dynamic-programming.md

     ([x_j - x_i] - l)^2
 $$

 These three recurrence relations are all the exact same, except for their cost matrices $w$.
+Interesting -- what does this mean?

 In 1985 two researchers Daniel Hirschberg and Lawrence Larmore noticed the very same thing: numerous DP problems have identical recurrence relations and differ only in the cost matrix $w$.
-Could it be that many famous DP problems are the exact same except for the cost of transitioning from one item $x_i$ to another $x_j$?
-What a wild idea...
+Could it be that many famous DP problems are the exact same except for $w[i, j]$, the cost of transitioning from one item $x_i$ to another $x_j$?

-Take a closer look at this recurrence relation and we see a certain structure arise: given a sequence of items, this recurrence relation tries to find the subsequence of items which have the minimum weight or cost.
+Hirschberg and Larmore noticed that this recurrence relation has a fundamental structure: given a sequence of items, this recurrence relation tries to find the *subsequence* of items which have the *minimum weight*.
 For instance:

-* $\text{LIS}$ wants the longest subsequence of integers that is strictly increasing (to find the shortest subsequence, we negate certain values)
+* $\text{LIS}$ wants the longest subsequence of integers that is strictly increasing.
-* $\text{CC}$ wants the smallest subsequence of coins that equal $n$ cents
+* $\text{CC}$ wants the smallest subsequence of coins that equal $n$ cents.
-* $\text{AR}$ wants the cheapest subsequence of airports that allow us to fly from $x_0$ to $x_n$.
+* $\text{AR}$ wants the cheapest subsequence of airports that allow us to fly from our source to our destination.

 All of these DP problems want to find the minimum weight subsequence of items.
-Hirschberg and Larmore thus named this DP problem the least weight subsequence problem or $\text{LWS}$.
+Hirschberg and Larmore thus named this DP problem the *least weight subsequence* problem or $\text{LWS}$.

 Formally, $\text{LWS}$ is defined as follows:

-> Given $n$ items $X = [x_1, \dots, x_n]$ and a $(n+1) \times (n+1)$ cost matrix $w$ where $w[i, j]$ depends on $x_i, x_j$, compute the value $dp[n]$ given the recurrence relation
+> Given $n$ items $X = [x_1, \dots, x_n]$ and a $n \times n$ cost matrix $w$ where $w[i, j]$ depends on $x_i, x_j$, compute the value $dp[n]$ given the recurrence relation
 >
 >$$
 dp[j]